 I get it.
-We all have budgets to stick to and the images you use on your website may seem like something you don’t have to worry about.
+We all have budgets to stick to and bespoke images may seem too expensive.
 But PLEASE invest some time and money in getting some professional photographs done for your website.
-For example, a photographer I met at a recent networking meeting mentioned that as well as taking headshots of her clients she also spent time taking shots of their hands typing and writing, etc, to use on the website.
+For example, a photographer I know takes headshots of her clients as well as shots of their hands typing and writing, etc, to use on their websites.
 So even though there are the standard ‘hand’ shots that appear on other sites, they are HER hands and HER stationery.
 Now that’s got to be better, doesn’t it?

 2 Use photos that match your Brand

 One of my friends had some headshots taken once and although the photos were good, they didn’t represent her or her business at all.
 To be honest she looked like a real estate agent instead of a life coach whose speciality is ‘Walk and Talk’ sessions in the great British countryside.
 Spend some time researching photographers, look at their work and decide which one suits YOUR style.
 You’ll be glad you did.
 Oh, and her photos now look AWESOME because she teamed up with another photographer who really captured her personality.

 The current design trend is for ‘flat’ websites and images are a huge part of that look.
-The term refers to how images sit on the page, minimising the use of features such as drop shadows.
-This doesn’t mean you can’t use photographs of real objects, just keep the way they sit on the page flat rather than using fancy edging or effects.
+The term refers to how images sit on the page; minimising the use of features such as drop shadows.
 I recently saw a website with images looking like they had been taped to the page.
 Very retro and not at all in keeping with their business.
 However, if you do use an effect for your images – use it across the site.

 4 Resize your images properly

-Yes, your website does need to load quickly, but reducing the file size of an image too much and then stretching it and making it blurry just won’t do.
-Take the time to learn how to add images to your site without distorting them in any way and make sure they look great on any device.
+Take the time to learn how to add images to your site without distorting them and make sure they look great on any device.
 Your web designer should be able to do this for you and if they can’t, I would be asking some pretty serious questions!

 5 Pay someone who does it for a living